jankampherbeek/EnigmaSuite/MyDocu/Enigma Astrology Research - Roadmap.md

 ### Release 0.2 - beta

 Implementing a first set of progressive techniques.
+First attempt with 3d charts.

 **General**: